m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/accessing-the-domain/external-clients.md

 JTA transactions that span WebLogic Server domains are referred to as cross-domain transactions.
 The WebLogic Server Transaction Manager (TM) requires direct server-to-server communications with all other global transaction server participants.
-For a Kubernetes hosted WebLogic cluster, this requires each server in the cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.
+For a Kubernetes hosted WebLogic cluster, this requires each server in the cluster to be individually addressable.
+This conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster, and the fact that we use cluster service to load balance communication in the WebLogic Server cluster.

-##### RMI forwarding
+#### RMI forwarding

 RMI forwarding makes cross-domain transactions possible without requiring each server in a cluster to be individually addressable.